c85/Back-End-Development-Pictures/README.md

 Throughout this lab, you will be prompted to take screenshots and save them on your device.
 You will need these screenshots to either answer graded quiz questions or you will need to upload them as your submission for peer review at the end of this course.
 Your screenshot must have either the .jpg or .png extension.

 To take screenshots, you can either use various free screen-capture tools or your operating system's shortcut keys.
 For example:
-* Mac: You can use Shift + Command + 3 (⇧ + ⌘ + 3) on your keyboard to capture your entire screen or Shift + Command + 4 (⇧ + ⌘ + 4) to capture a window or area.
+* **Mac**: You can use Shift + Command + 3 (⇧ + ⌘ + 3) on your keyboard to capture your entire screen or Shift + Command + 4 (⇧ + ⌘ + 4) to capture a window or area.
 The screen grabs will be saved as .jpg or .png files on your Desktop.
-* Windows: You can capture your active window by pressing Alt + Print Screen on your keyboard.
+* **Windows**: You can capture your active window by pressing Alt + Print Screen on your keyboard.
 This command copies an image of your active window to the clipboard.
 Next, open an image editor, paste the image from your clipboard to the image editor, and save the image as a .jpg or .png file.

 ## Initialize Development Environment
 Because the Cloud IDE environment is ephemeral, it may be deleted at any time.
 The next time you come into the lab, a new environment may be created.
 Unfortunately, this means that you will need to initialize your development environment every time it is recreated.
 This shouldn't happen too often as the environment can last for several days at a time, but when it is removed, following is the procedure to recreate it.